ideasrule/platon/README.md

 [![arXiv](http://img.shields.io/badge/arXiv-2004.09513-orange.svg)](https://arxiv.org/abs/2004.09513)
 [![arXiv](http://img.shields.io/badge/arXiv-1811.11761-orange.svg)](https://arxiv.org/abs/1811.11761)

+**Feb 24, 2025: PLATON v6.3 is out!
+The main difference from v6.2 is that we now include realistic emission from rocky surfaces using the emissivity library from [Paragas et al 2025](https://arxiv.org/abs/2502.04433).
+The library contains 11 mineral compositions across 3 surface textures, and were obtained via lab reflectance measurements.

 **Oct 30, 2024: PLATON v6.2 is out, with major updates!
 This corresponds most closely to the version described in [Zhang et al 2024](https://arxiv.org/abs/2410.22398).
 Major changes include GPU support, free retrievals, surface emission, higher-resolution (R=20k) and more up-to-date opacities, leave-one-out cross-validation, pymultinest, and much better plotting tools.**

 **February 2, 2020: PLEASE re-clone your repository if you cloned it before this